-Days get longer and nature begins to stir… time for the gardener to get the ball rolling!
+Spring garden tasks start filling those days as they get longer and nature begins to stir… time for gardeners to get the ball rolling!

-Budding spring days call attention to garden tasks after the long winter wait.
+Budding days call attention to garden activities after the long winter wait.

 Here is a short recap of tasks to work through for each different zone of the garden.